javalosv/baxter_kinect360/README.md

 sudo ./install.sh
 ```
 #NITE
-You can download this Library for example from the link mentioned in the post above.
-Don't forget that only the Versions NITE v1.5.2.21 and NITE v1.5.2.23 will work for you.
-Paste the nite-folder into your kinect-folder to keep track of your data:
+You can download this Library from different source.
+Don't forget that only the Versions NITE v1.5.2.21 and NITE v1.5.2.23 will work for you:
 ```
 cd ~kinect/nite/
 tar -xjf NITE-Bin-Dev-Linux-x64-v1.5.2.23.tar.bz2